Watergam

 Watergam Rafiabad, is a town located in Baramulla district in the Indian union territory of Jammu and Kashmir.
 It is 58 km north-west of Srinagar, and 15 km from the city of Baramulla.
 It is located on the banks of Nallah Hamal running parallel to the Baramulla-Rafiabad-Kupwara National Highway NH-701.

-Watergam Rafiabad is the first and only town in Rafiabad constituency also having status of Constituency Headquarter of Rafiabad Assembly segment.It has been brought into the ambit of Urban area in the year 2006-07 by the untired efforts of Welfare Committee Watergam.

 History

 The town of Watergam has a very rich history.
 Syed Kirman the famous Muslim preacher chose Watergam as the center of his mission and he is buried here on the hilltop.
 Giving due credit to its centrality and rich history, J&K Govt. gave Watergam a Tehsil Status which caters to the needs of about 22 villages.
-The villages from Alsafa colony, Ladoora up to village Pazalpora and Babagund fall under the jurisdiction of this Tehsil.